RPerottoni/House_Rocket_Insights/README.md

 According to the mainly questions, was possible to calculate the company's profit, and it is estimated in $1.124.865.171,00.

 ### Conclusions
-The result of this project is dashboard, where could be accessed by the link https://houserocketri-analytics.herokuapp.com/.
+The result of this project is dashboard, where could be accessed by the link https://houserocketri-analytics.herokuapp.com/. <br>
 There is possible to see the answers about the business questions, and the main insights obtained.
 Which the CEO and the company can be use to improve the company's performance.

 ----